• Skip to primary navigation

 First, you have to soak the moss in water for about 5 minutes.

-Next, grab handfuls of the moss and squeeze out the water and line the basket.
+Next, grab handfuls of the moss and squeeze out the water, and line the basket.

-Sphagnum moss in wire hanging basket
+Sphagnum moss set in the hanging wire planter frame.

-Add some additional plants on top and fill in with potting soil.
+Add some additional plants on the top center of the basket and fill in with potting soil.
+Water well and hang.

 Note: If you live in a very warm climate or have unseasonably hot weather this one will dry out quickly.
 Spray it with a hose or fill up a large tub and sink the entire basket in the water.